James C. Dozier

-James Cordie Dozier (February 17, 1885 – October 24, 1974) was a native of South Carolina and a United States Army officer who received the Medal of Honor for heroism on October 8, 1918 during World War I.
+James Cordie Dozier (February 17, 1885 – October 24, 1974) was a United States Army officer who received the Medal of Honor for heroism on October 8, 1918, during World War I.

 Early life

-Dozier was born on February 17, 1885, at Galivants Ferry in Horry County.
+Dozier was born on February 17, 1885, at Galivants Ferry, Horry County, South Carolina.
 The descendant of a long line of Palmetto State Citizen-Soldiers who had served from the American Revolution, through the Spanish–American War, Dozier began his military career with Company H, 118th Infantry Regiment on September 3, 1904.

 In August 1916, Dozier was sent with the 118th Infantry Regiment to El Paso, TX.
 There, they joined Brig.
 Gen. John J. "Blackjack" Pershing's Punitive Expedition to protect U.S. border towns from Mexican General Pancho Villa's forces.
 Company H returned home to S.C. in December.
-Four months later on April 16, 1917 Dozier's unit was activated for World War I. While training at Camp Sevier (near Greenville), over the next several months, Dozier was commissioned a 2nd Lt. in July and 1st Lt. in November.
+Four months later on April 16, 1917, Dozier's unit was activated for World War I. While training at Camp Sevier (near Greenville), over the next several months, Dozier was commissioned a 2nd Lt. in July and 1st Lt. in November.
 His unit boarded a ship bound for France on May 11, 1918.